Financial Performance Measures for Iowa Farms

 Using Performance Measures

 Values for the farm financial measures should be calculated for several years to observe trends and to avoid making judgments based on an unusual year.
 Typical historical values for most of these measures can be found in the tables at the end of this publication.
 They are based on data obtained from the Iowa Farm Business Associations.
 Values will vary according to the major enterprises carried out, farm size, location, and the type of land tenure.
-Other comparable data can be found in the annual annual Iowa Farm Costs and Returns (FM 1789).
+Other comparable data can be found in the annual Iowa Farm Costs and Returns (AgDM File C1-10).

 The amount of working capital needed depends on the size of the operation.
-Records show that working capital measured at the beginning of the year is typically equal to about one-fourth to one-third of the farm’s annual gross revenue.
-For dairy farms, working capital can be as low as 25 percent of gross revenue, but cash grain farms may need as much as 50 percent.
+Records show that working capital measured at the beginning of the year is typically equal to about 40 to 70 percent of the farm’s annual gross revenue.
+For dairy farms, working capital can be as low as 30percent of gross revenue, but cash grain farms may need as much as 50 percent.

 Net farm income is highly variable from year to year, and is closely tied to the size and efficiency of the operation.
 It also depends on the amount of debt the farm is carrying.
-The rate of return on farm assets is quite variable, too, but average longterm rates of 6 to 8 percent have been common in Iowa.
-High profit farms may average more than 12 percent, however, while low profit farms often realize a return of only 2 percent or less.
+The rate of return on farm assets is quite variable, too, but average long-term rates of 6 to 10percent have been common in Iowa.
+High-profit farms may average more than 12 percent, however, while low profit farms often realize a return of only 2 percent or less.

 The average rate of return on farm equity measures how fast farm net worth is growing, excluding changes in land and machinery values.
-It is usually a little lower than the return on farm assets.
 Highly leveraged farms may earn little or no return on equity when interest rates are high.
 On the other hand, if the farm’s overall return on assets is higher than the cost of borrowed money, the return on equity may be quite high and net worth will grow rapidly.

-Operating profit margin ratios have averaged about 20 to 25 percent in the last decade.
-High profit farms have had ratios of 30 percent or more, while low profit farms have had ratios of less than 10 percent.
+Operating profit margin is equal to the dollar return to capital divided by the value of farm production each year.
+Ratios have averaged about 25to 30percent in recent years.
+High profit farms have had ratios of 35percent or more, while low profit farms have had ratios of less than 15percent.
 Farms that hire or rent assets such as labor, land, or machinery will have a lower operating profit margin because operating costs are higher.
 However, they will usually generate a larger gross and net income.
-Farms with owned or crop share rented land will have a higher operating profit margin because they have fewer operating expenses.
+Farms with owned or crop share rented land will have a higher operating profit margin because they have loweroperating expenses.

-Asset turnover ratios for typical farms are about 30 to 40 percent, but they can range from 20 to 30 percent for low profit farms, up to 40 to 50 percent for high profit farms.
+Asset turnover ratios for typical farms are about 30 to 40 percent, but they can range from 20 to 30 percent for low profit farms andup to 40 to 50 percent for high profit farms.
 The asset turnover ratio measures the efficient use of investment capital while the operating profit margin ratio measures the efficient use of operating capital.
-Since they are substitutes for each other (owned and rented land, for example), farms that are high in one measure may be low in the other.
+Becausethey are substitutes for each other (owned and rented land, for example), farms that are high in one measure may be low in the other.

-Farms with mostly rented land should have higher ratios than farms with mostly owned land, generally around 50 percent.
-Rented farms also will have higher operating expense ratios, since rent paid is included in operating expenses.
+Farms with mostly rented land should have higher asset turnover ratios than farms with mostly owned land, generally around 50 percent.
+Rented farms also will have higher operating expense ratiosbecauserent paid is included in operating expenses.
 Likewise, rented farms will tend to have lower depreciation and interest expense ratios than owned farms.
-Typically, about 60 to 70 percent of gross revenue goes for operating expenses, and 5 to 10 percent each for depreciation and interest.
+Typically, about 60 to 70 percent of gross revenue goes for operating expenses, 5 to 10 percent goesfor depreciation, andunder 5 percent goes for interest.

-The average net farm income ratio for Iowa farms has been in the 15 to 30 percent range in the last decade.
+The average net farm income ratio for Iowa farms has been in the 20to 30 percent range in recent years.
 High profit farms have averaged from 30 to 40 percent, and low profit farms less than 15 percent.

 If comparisons show that a farm’s financial performance is below average, further analysis should be done to determine the sources of the problem.
 Areas of possible concern are production efficiency, marketing, purchasing of inputs, and the scale of the operation in relation to the size of the work force.
 Enterprise analysis and production records can help identify problems that contribute to poor financial performance.